robinrendle/strtr/README.md

 - An `index.html` file with best practices for writing clean, semantic markup.
 - A series of helpful Gulp tasks.
-- Plain Sass (with no frameworks or extensions like Compass.)
+- And finally a `_reset.scss` file which is imported into `project.scss`.

-Ideally this should leave the developer to pick which JS framework or CMS/templating system they’ll need for a particular project.
-Although this is likely to change in the future (hello jspm.)
+For this [Barebones](https://github.com/paulrobertlloyd/barebones)-esque project I’m hoping to stick away from Compass as ideally this should give the developer the autonomy to pick which Sass/JS framework or CMS/templating system they’ll need for a particular project.
+This is very likely to change in the future however (hello jspm)

 ## Workflow